stormpath/stormpath-documentation/source/accnt_mgmt.rst

   Account Links can be created and deleted, but they cannot be updated.

-There is one more aspect to Account Linking, which regards login behavior.
+There is one more aspect to Account Linking, which regards login behavior (as already summarized :ref:`above <account-linking-login>`).
 The Enterprise Application has an Account Linking Policy, which is enabled:

 .. code-block:: json